Lawrence Summers: Chief Economist at the World Bank

-Summers left Harvard in 1991 and served as Vice President of Development Economics and Chief Economist for the World Bank until 1993.
+Summers left Harvard in 1991 and served as the Vice President of Development Economics and Chief Economist for the World Bank until 1993.

-According to the World Bank's Data & Research office (March, 2017), Summers returned to Washington, D.C. in 1991 as the World Bank's Vice President of Development Economics and Chief Economist.
+According to the World Bank's Data & Research office, Summers returned to Washington, D.C., in 1991 as the World Bank's Vice President of Development Economics and Chief Economist.
 As such, Summers played a "key role" in designing strategies to aid developing countries, worked on the bank's loan committee, guided the bank's research and statistics operations, and guided external training programs.

-The World Bank's official site also reports that Summer's research included an "influential" report that demonstrated a very high return from investments in educating girls in developing nations.
+The World Bank's official site also reports that Summers' research included an "influential" report that demonstrated a very high return from investments in educating girls in developing nations.

-According to The Economist, Summers was "often at the centre of heated debates" about economic policy, to an extent exceptional for the history of the World Bank in recent decades.
+According to The Economist, Summers was "often at the centre of heated debates" about economic policy, as he was considered a "famous contrarian".

 "Dirty industries" controversy

 In December 1991, while at the World Bank, Summers signed a memo that was leaked to the press.
 Lant Pritchett has claimed authorship of the private memo, which both he and Summers say was intended as sarcasm.
 The memo stated that "the economic logic behind dumping a load of toxic waste in the lowest wage country is impeccable and we should face up to that. ...
 I've always thought that under-populated countries in Africa are vastly underpolluted."
-According to Pritchett, the memo, as leaked, was doctored to remove context and intended irony, and was "a deliberate fraud and forgery to discredit Larry and the World Bank."
+According to Pritchett, the memo, as leaked, was doctored to remove context and intended irony.